Dear J K Rowling

 Your work, your infinite success, is in great part a product of the global grip neo-liberal corporations have over economies, taxes, and free expression.
 Those are the self-same, self-styled ‘libertarians’ that cut you very large cheques, the same you think Scotland could never handle.
 Perhaps you don’t want them regulated.
 They hijacked the word libertarian.
 Its original Latin means something close to free expression.
 They bastardised it to mean business free of regulation, and they prefer small, ineffectual government prejudiced in their favour, particularly with subsidies and grants – welfare to you and me.

-Press and media, the Scottish Labour group in particular, elevate your utterances on Scotland’s ambitions to something akin to the wisdom of a Greek sage, promotion issuing from your international success creating children’s novels and films, and not a little deference to a person of infinite wealth.
-With great wealth comes great power.
+Press and media, the Scottish Labour group in particular, elevate your utterances on Scotland’s ambitions to something akin to the wisdom of a Greek sage, an embarrassing, unctuous deference to a person of infinite wealth and power.

 As someone who has helped create fame for others, hollow celebrity and stardom holds little attraction for me.
 I’m witness to the private behind the public.
 The two rarely match.
 Through my writing, and from my efforts in the arts in Scotland, the UK and USA, I guess I have made a good few talented individuals gain successful careers.